Squish Qt tips & tricks: Working with objects without unique properties

 As we can see, there is a generic ID, which is the same for all switches on that menu.
 We can’t use this because the occurrence property causes instability in tests once something is added to that menu.

-Working around testing issues in Squish for Qt
+Working around graphical user interfaces tests in Squish for Qt

 In the past, the Froglogic blog has posted code for traversing the QML tree to find children of your selected object and expected objects.
 The post itself was really helpful, but with little enhancement, it can be an excellent tool for working around such issues as in the example above.
 Here is the code for finding these children with the enhancement, for which we give an explanation below: